raxitcholera/raxitcholera.github.io/interview/interview.md

 ----

- - One year from now, I will have finished my Masters in Computer Science along with one or two more Nanodegrees, which will lead me to become a stronger software developer with a better understanding of the entire development process.
+ - One year from now, I will have finished my Masters in Computer Science along with one or two more Nanodegrees, including React and VR Developer, which will lead me to become a stronger software developer with a better understanding of the entire development process.
  - I would like to be in a challenging role that puts me in the position to expand my current skill set.
 I will use all of the new skills that I have learned and best practices to create exceptional products for the company that I work for.

  - I will be continuing my recent projects of creating cocoapods to generate great applications with minimal rework but maximize the total amount of work done.